-How to Make Southern Sweet Iced Tea
+How to Make the Best Southern Sweet Tea

 Down here in the south, sweet tea is a staple.
-It’s priority is right up there with milk and eggs.
+Its priority is right up there with milk and eggs.
 I drink tea year-round and with every meal – including breakfast.

 However, I just don’t understand how people can pay for those jugs of pre-made sweet tea!
 Don’t y’all know how easy it is to make sweet tea?
 Well, I have decided to take on the responsibility of curing everyone’s tea-jug-buying habit.